Conjugation in English grammar

 Conjugation forms of regular verbs

-Regular English verbs follow this (rather simple) conjugation pattern:
+Regular English verbs follow this (rather simple) conjugation pattern.
+The grammatical person is represented by the personal pronouns:

 |Person (pronoun as the subject)||Present simple||Past simple (ed-form)||Present participle (ing-form)|